prefix-dev/pixi/docs/reference/cli.md

   Parses dependencies as [PEP508](https://peps.python.org/pep-0508/) requirements, supporting extras and versions.
   See [configuration](configuration.md) for details.
 - `--no-install`: Don't install the package to the environment, only add the package to the lock-file.
-- `--no-lockfile-update`: Don't update the lock-file, implies the `--no-install` flag.
+- `--no-lock file-update`: Don't update the lock-file, implies the `--no-install` flag.
 - `--platform <PLATFORM> (-p)`: The platform for which the dependency should be added.
 (Allowed to be used more than once)
 - `--feature <FEATURE> (-f)`: The feature for which the dependency should be added.